-Marginal utility is a measure that defines an additional benefit a customer receives from one more unit of a product or service.
-It helps companies figure out the number of products a consumer is eager to buy and assess how satisfaction influences consumer decisions.
+Marginal utility is a measure that defines the additional satisfaction a customer receives from one more unit of a product or service.
+It helps companies determine the number of products a consumer is eager to buy and assess how satisfaction influences consumer decisions.

 In this article, we’ll find out the importance of the metric, check out the types and examples, and get to know how to calculate marginal utility.

 Why is the law of diminishing marginal utility important?

 Knowing the marginal utility allows companies to be aware of customers’ satisfaction or happiness with a certain product.
 This is because the level of fulfillment shapes consumers’ future purchasing decisions.
 If the measure indicates a high level of satisfaction and product success among buyers, it means that people will continue buying from a brand.
 That’s why a company can consider making deals with more suppliers and reaching new locales.

 A business owner should never forget the law of diminishing marginal utility.
 According to this law, the utility of a product decreases with every consumption of a product’s additional unit.
 Because of this, you can also see that customers are ready to pay less for each extra unit, which means that they become less satisfied with every additional consumption.